 iSchool building status

 Students are responsible for class meetings, assignments, etc. All course and university deadlines are the same, unless you are told otherwise by your faculty member.
-Please remember that this is not an extension of spring break.
-You will be expected to be back in class virtually by Monday, March 23.

 We encourage students to reach out early and often with concerns or questions to iSchool faculty and staff.
 If you are unsure about anything related to your studies, coursework, internship, please get in touch with us.
 Our academic program directors are ready and willing to work with students under these unique circumstances and make individualized adjustments as necessary.